Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Simulation Study

 Tables~\ref{MSPE_swissroll} and \ref{MSPE_torus} display the MSPE averaged over $50$ replications for all the competing methods in the swiss roll and torus examples, respectively.
 Values in parentheses represent the standard error of MSPE over $50$ replicates.

-Both Tables~\ref{MSPE_swissroll} and \ref{MSPE_torus} show that incorporating randomly sketched features into the GP model within the SkGP framework yields strong predictive performance, significantly surpassing the performance of the neural network.
-For both $p=2000$ and $p=10000$, when the manifold is affected by low noise, SkGP significantly outperforms GP, BART, and RF with unsketched features.
-While SkBART emerges as the second-best performer in scenarios with very low noise in the manifold ($\tau^2=0.01$), its performance declines notably with an increase in the noise level in the features.
-In comparison, SkGP effectively mitigates the impact of noise in the features, but there exists a tipping point (depending on the structure of the underlying manifold $\mathcal{O}$ and sample size $n$) where noise distorts the manifold excessively, causing SkGP to perform similarly to other competitors.
+Both Tables~\ref{MSPE_swissroll} and \ref{MSPE_torus} show that incorporating randomly sketched predictors into the GP model within the SkGP framework yields strong predictive performance, significantly surpassing the performance of the neural network.
+For both $p=2000$ and $p=10000$, when the manifold is affected by low noise, SkGP significantly outperforms GP, BART, and RF with unsketched predictors.
+While SkBART emerges as the second-best performer in scenarios with very low noise in the manifold ($\tau^2=0.01$), its performance declines notably with an increase in the noise level in the predictors.
+In comparison, SkGP effectively mitigates the impact of noise in the predictors, but there exists a tipping point (depending on the structure of the underlying manifold $\mathcal{O}$ and sample size $n$) where noise distorts the manifold excessively, causing SkGP to perform similarly to other competitors.
 This is observed in the MSPE values corresponding to $\tau^2=0.1$.
-Among the sketched competitors, SkRF exhibits notably inferior performance compared to both SkGP and SkBART in all simulation examples.
-While theoretically the performance of SkGP should remain similar for both $p=2000$ and $p=10000$ when all features lie exactly on a low-dimensional manifold, in practice, we observe a significant decline in the performance of SkGP with an increase in $p$.
+Among the sketched competitors, SkRF and CompGP exhibit notably inferior performance compared to both SkGP and SkBART in all simulation examples.
+While theoretically the performance of SkGP should remain similar for both $p=2000$ and $p=10000$ when all predictors lie exactly on a low-dimensional manifold, in practice, we observe a significant decline in the performance of SkGP with an increase in $p$.
 This is attributed to the substantial impact of noise corruption on the manifold, influencing predictive performance.